VA-CCPI/Pilot-Product-Lines-Template/zLearning_Resources/GitHub/README.md

 <li> Navigate to github-support issues </a>
 <li> Navigate to a user request issue or create a new issue detailing the user that is getting added </a>
 <li> Add a comment to the issue with the /invite user.email@va.gov</a>
-    *Note: To have access to the /invite command you must be a member of the github-support Triage team*
+    *Note: To have access to the /invite command you must be a member of the github-support Triage team* </a>

-### Step 2: Creating and Managing Pilot GitHub Teams
+### Step 2: Creating and Managing Pilot GitHub Teams <ul>
 #### Team Types https://dvagov.sharepoint.com/sites/OITEPMOCMDepartment/SitePages/3.10-GitHub-Team-Types.aspx
 ##### Creating Teams </a>
  https://department-of-veterans-affairs.github.io/github-handbook/github-teams-in-the-va